ReSound Hearing Aids Cost and Pricing in 2025

 ReSound LiNX Quattro

-The newest version can stream sound from both Apple and Android devices, so you can make calls, listen to your favorite album, or stream a TV show straight through the device.
-These hearing aids are built for mild to severe hearing loss.
-Wearers can select from ITC, RIE, and BTE styles in varying sizes.
+LiNX Quattro is ReSound’s premium hearing aid collection.
+The first version of the LiNX was the first made-for-iPhone hearing aid, in 2014.
+The newest version can stream sound from both Apple and Android devices, so you can make calls, listen to your favorite album or stream a TV show straight to the device.
+The hearing aids are for people with mild to severe hearing loss.
+You can select from ITC, RIE and BTE styles (sizes vary).
 Rechargeable and disposable battery options are both available.

-» Lean More: Guide to hearing aids for seniors
+» Lean More: Guide to Hearing Aids for Seniors

-ReSound ENZO Q
+ReSound Enzo Q

 Key

-» Related Reading: Best Bluetooth hearing aids
+» Related Reading: Best Bluetooth Hearing Aids

-Purchasing Your ReSound Hearing Aids
+Purchasing ReSound Hearing Aids

 Need Help Finding the Right Hearing Aid?